Lower fuel and operation costs

 - The company substantially reduced truck idling.
 The EnPak decreased fuel use and lowered the frequency and cost of maintenance.
 Less engine idling also helps Butler extend the useful life of its truck fleet.

-- The 60 cfm, rotary-screw air compressor with air-on-demand delivery eliminated the lag time common with other compressed air systems, so technicians always have the air output they need.
+- The 60 cfm, rotary-screw air compressor with air-on-demand delivery eliminated the lag time common with other compressed air systems.
+Technicians always have the air output they need.

-- An industry-exclusive load-management system adjusts EnPak engine speed to match demand, delivering only the power required while allowing the generator, air compressor and hydraulic pump to run simultaneously.
+- An industry-exclusive load-management system adjusts EnPak engine speed to match demand.
+It delivers only the power required while allowing the generator, air compressor and hydraulic pump to run simultaneously.
 Butler technicians can weld on one side of the truck while another worker uses a grinder or impact wrench on the other side — with no lag in power.

 - Time savings for service techs to complete work